mujtabashamas/mujtabashamas/README.md

 ### What I Build

-🤖 &nbsp; AI Agents and Multi-Agent Systems
+🤖 &nbsp; AI Agents that work autonomously and complete real tasks without human input

-🎙️ &nbsp; Voice AI, real-time STT/TTS, conversational agents, phone automation
+🎙️ &nbsp; Voice AI, phone bots, voice assistants and real-time conversational agents

-🔍 &nbsp; RAG Pipelines and LLM Integration with Claude, GPT-4o, Gemini and Pinecone
+💬 &nbsp; Custom AI Chatbots trained on your data, docs and business knowledge

+📚 &nbsp; RAG, chat with your documents, PDFs, databases and internal knowledge bases

+⚙️ &nbsp; AI Automation, eliminate repetitive workflows and cut manual work by 30-70%

+🔗 &nbsp; OpenAI, Claude and Gemini API integration into any existing app or product

+📊 &nbsp; AI-powered dashboards, reporting and data extraction at scale

-🚀 &nbsp; SaaS and Full-Stack, multi-tenant, Stripe-integrated, production-grade
+🚀 &nbsp; SaaS and Full-Stack apps, multi-tenant, Stripe-integrated, production-grade

 📱 &nbsp; MVPs from idea to live product with architecture that scales

 ⛓️ &nbsp; Web3 and Smart Contracts, Solidity, Hardhat, dApps, MetaMask

-🔧 &nbsp; Feature Work and Bug Fixes, any codebase, fast
+🔧 &nbsp; Feature work and bug fixes, any codebase, fast

 <br/>